-It’s been said that pregnancy stress causes bad impact on both mother and child.
+It’s been said that pregnancy stress causes a bad impact on both mother and child.
 A new study has added power to this fact, suggesting stress in early pregnancy may affect a woman’s chances of having grandchildren.

-Scientists identified a link between mothers who undergo distressing events during the first 18 weeks of being pregnant and having a boy with a lower sperm count once grown up.
+Scientists identified a link between mothers who undergo distressing events during the first 18 weeks of being pregnant and having a boy with a lower sperm count once grow up.
 They believe the developing male reproductive organs are at their most vulnerable during this time.

 For the study, scientists recruited 643 men aged 20 and their mothers.
 They tested the men for sperm count and testosterone concentrations and compared this to the results of a questionnaire to their mothers.
 63 percent of the men had been exposed to at least one stressful life event in early gestation, while fewer stressful life events occurred in late gestation.

-Those who were exposed to stressful life events in early gestation had lower total sperm counts, fewer sperm that could swim well and lower concentrations of testosterone than those exposed to no events.
+Those who were exposed to stressful life events in early gestation had lower total sperm counts, fewer sperm that could swim well, and lower concentrations of testosterone than those exposed to no events.

 Scientists had found only an association between stressful life events in early pregnancy and reduced sperm quality and testosterone concentrations in offspring, not that one definitely caused the other.

-Study senior author Professor Roger Hart, from UWA’s Medical School and medical director of the Fertility Specialists of Western Australia IVF unit said, “We found that men who had been exposed to three or more stressful life events during early gestation had an average of 36 per cent reduction in the number of sperm in their ejaculate, a 12 percent reduction in sperm motility and an 11 per cent reduction in testosterone levels compared to those men who were not exposed to any stressful life event during that period.”
+Study senior author Professor Roger Hart, from UWA’s Medical School and medical director of the Fertility Specialists of Western Australia IVF unit said, “We found that men who had been exposed to three or more stressful life events during early gestation had an average of 36 percent reduction in the number of sperm in their ejaculate, a 12 percent reduction in sperm motility and an 11 percent reduction in testosterone levels compared to those men who were not exposed to any stressful life event during that period.”

 “This suggests that maternal exposure to stressful life events during early pregnancy, a vulnerable period for the development of male reproductive organs, may have important life-long adverse effects on men’s fertility.
 This contrasts with the absence of any significant effect of exposure to maternal stressful life events in the late gestation.”